Fisker Ocean: How Owners Kept a Bankrupt EV Alive

 And I'm also at the age when you say: "The 911 is now being added as a second car."

-But during the pandemic, my passion for camping intensified and since then I have owned a T3 camper van that is 40 years old.
-I take it camping with my children whenever I can.
+But during the pandemic, my passion for camping intensified and since then I've owned a T3 camper van that's 40 years old.
+I take my children camping in it whenever I can.
 My dream vehicle is this bus because it allows for wonderful relaxation.
-When you drive a car at 40 km/h over the Brenner Pass to Lake Garda, you no longer have to worry about traffic jams and evening traffic, because you know you’ll be on the road for 10 hours.
+When you drive a car at a speed of 40 km/h over the Brenner Pass to Lake Garda, you no longer have to worry about traffic jams and evening traffic, because you know you'll be on the road for 10 hours.

-This form of slowing down has an enormous healing effect.
+This form of deceleration has an enormous healing effect.

 Volkswagen T3 high roof

-2019 and 2022 were absolute top years for the automotive industry.
+2019 and 2022 were absolute top years for the car industry.
 But the pandemic changed many things.
-The learning industry was influenced by hybrid working from home.
+The learning industry was influenced by hybrid home office work.
 Where are we now?

 Learning has become even more crucial for the competitiveness of companies.

-Knowledge is essential for product development, value creation and the implementation of strategies.
+Knowledge is essential for product development, value creation and strategy implementation.
 It is important to maintain this type of competitiveness in Germany and Europe, as employees are the most important resource in these countries.

-Intensive thought is being given to future skills, i.e. the skills required to master the transformation from the industrial age to the network age.
+Much thought is being given to future skills, i.e. the skills required to manage the transformation from the industrial age to the network age.
 Companies need to prepare their employees for these challenges in the best possible way.

 The question is: What are these skills and how can they be learned?

-Digital skills and self-directed learning are two fundamental skills for the future.
-Digital skills are the effective use of tools such as Miro, Microsoft cloud applications and communication platforms such as Slack and Teams.
+Digital skills and self-directed learning are two fundamental future skills.
+Digital skills are the effective use of tools such as Miro, Microsoft cloud applications and communication platforms such as Slack and Teams

-Keyword “Creator Economy meets Corporate Learning”.
-LinkedIn, YouTube and Twitter also offer a large amount of relevant knowledge.
+Keyword "Creator Economy meets Corporate Learning".
+LinkedIn, YouTube and Twitter also offer a huge amount of relevant knowledge.

-Yes, that’s exactly what the third future skill is for me, namely networking and collaborative creation.
+Yes, exactly, that's the third future skill for me, namely networking and collaborative creation.

-Future skills ensure competitiveness in the transition from an industrialized society
+Future skills ensure competitiveness in the transition from the industrial society

 In companies today, we have learning programs and training catalogs that are based on job profiles, assign content and are delivered via a learning management system.
 Although it is well structured, it is also static.